biya-coin/biyaliquid-docs/.gitbook/infra/validator-mainnet/peggo.md

 # Peggo

-If you're on this page then you've probably become a Validator on Biyachain.
+If you're on this page then you've probably become a Validator on Biya Chain.
 Congratulations!
 Configuring `peggo` is the final step of your setup.

 Example of `.env` for peggo: